The Year of the Breaches

-2019 was one of the most significant years for privacy information leak and data breaches.
+Year of The Privacy Leak & Data Breaches 2019 was one of the most significant years for privacy information leak and data breaches.
 We saw several big companies admitting to severe issues.
 A simple reality check denotes that being a large business brings forth complicated and intricate security issues.

-Information such as name, dob, addresses, email and even more sensitive have made it in the hands of scrupulous characters.
+We saw privacy leaks with Information such as name, dob, addresses, email and even more sensitive have made it in the hands of scrupulous characters.
 You can quickly check to see if your email shows up in one of the databases via Have I been Pwned.

 Steps that anyone can take to make their digital life safer online.